linked in pixel

 In an allogeneic bone marrow transplant, stem cells come from a genetically matched donor, often a brother or sister.
 Other donors for allogeneic bone marrow transplants may include a parent, child or an unrelated donor identified through national bone marrow registries.
 Allogenic bone marrow transplants may also come from an umbilical cord blood transplant.

-If you are between the ages of 18-40 you can volunteer to be a stem cell donor at https://bethematch.org.
+If you are between the ages of 18-40 you can register to be a stem cell donor on the National Marrow Donor Program’s website.
 Registering involves a simple cheek swab.
 Volunteer donors are extremely important and may save lives through bone marrow transplant.
 The need for diversity amongst donors is especially critical as minority ethnicities have very few donors available in the national registries.

 Ochsner’s Stem Cell Transplant and Cellular Therapy Program is fully accredited by the Foundation for the Accreditation of Cellular Therapy (FACT) to perform autologous and allogeneic bone marrow and stem cell transplants.
 FACT is the only accrediting organization that addresses all quality aspects of stem cell and cellular therapy.

-In both autologous and allogeneic transplants, a donor’s stem cells are removed by a special type of blood donation called apheresis (a-pher-esis).
+In both autologous and many allogeneic transplants, a donor’s stem cells are removed by a special type of blood donation called apheresis (a-pher-esis).
 In this process, the donor is given medication to stimulate extra stem cell production in the bone marrow.
 The stem cells are then collected by blood donation through an IV line.
-It is extremely rare that a surgery, called a bone marrow harvest, is used to collect stem cells from a donor.
+It is rare that a surgery, called a bone marrow harvest, is used to collect stem cells from a donor for allogeneic transplant.

 Once collected, the stem cells are either taken to the patient for their transplant procedure or stored until it’s needed.
-If frozen, the stem cells are thawed before they’re given to the patient.
+If frozen and stored, the stem cells are thawed before they’re given to the patient.

 Who is a candidate for a bone marrow transplant?